THEOLOGOS P Tribute and Moments of Trip

 The SUPERFERRY II leaving Rafina in order to head towards Andros.

 While the SUPERFERRY II was departing the port of Rafina, I could now spot her fleetmate, the SUPERFERRY.

 The SUPERFERRY spotted in Rafina.
 This was her fifth summer operating in Greece, and all of them have so far been under Golden Star Ferries.
 She was also built in Japan, just like the THEOLOGOS P, albeit five years before the latter.
 She was bought by Golden Star Ferries in 2015, and began service on the Rafina-Andros-Tinos-Mykonos line in 2016.

 The SUPERFERRY seen in Rafina.
-Right upon the start of her Greek career, she quickly became a force to be reckoned with on the Cyclades, thanks to the impressive conversion that she underwent, which massively improved her amenities.
+Right upon the start of her career in Greece, she quickly became a force to be reckoned with on the Cyclades, thanks to the impressive conversion that she underwent, which massively improved her amenities.
 I was very fortunate to discover them back on 14 June 2018, when I traveled with her from Rafina to Ios.

 The SUPERFERRY II on her way towards Andros.

 The SUPERFERRY seen in Rafina shortly before her own departure.
 In 2020 she was operating on the Rafina-Andros-Tinos-Mykonos line, which was also the exact same line on which she operated during her debut season in 2016.
 In 2017 she had operated on the Rafina-Andros-Tinos-Mykonos-Naxos line, while in 2018 she and the SUPERFERRY II operated on the Rafina-Andros-Tinos-Mykonos-Paros-Ios-Santorini-Heraklion line.
 In 2019 both ships served the Rafina-Andros-Tinos-Mykonos-Paros-Santorini-Heraklion line.